envoyproxy/envoy-mobile/docs/root/development/development.rst

 Development
 ===========

-This section of the docs describe information useful to engineers actively developing Envoy Mobile.
+This section of the docs describes information useful to engineers actively developing Envoy Mobile.

 .. toctree::